danielsnider/project-website-template/README.md

 # Things to change

-## Required to have the website get published properly:
+## Required to have the website published properly:

 - Edit the two fields at the top in `docusaurus.config.js`.
 Make sure you have all the `/` as in the example.